mattermost/mattermost/doc/integrations/webhooks/Outgoing-Webhooks.md

 Once outgoing webhooks are enabled, you will be able to set one up through the Mattermost UI.
 You will need to know the following

 1. The channel (if not all of them) you want to listen to post events from
-2. The trigger words (if any) at the beginning of the post will trigger a post event
+2. The trigger words (if any) that will trigger a post event if they are the **first word** of the post
 3. The URL you want Mattermost to report the events to

 Once you have those, you can follow these steps to set up your webhook: